gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

 ### Set collection default view

+The collection now includes access to a lot mof new definitions, but starting from the initial view ("list everything") it is not so easy to navigate.
+The parent collection contains a notes page that also includes some useful navigation links:  we shall make this the default view.

 1. From the "List entities with type information" view, select the "Scope all" checkbox, and click on "List".
 A long list of entities is displayed (these are all the inherited definitions and data records).

 2. Look for an entry "EMLO_in_CRM_Notes" (towards the end of the list) and click on it.

     ![screenshot](images/dhoxss-annalist-select-EMLO_in_CRM.png)

-3. On the resulting display, click ""
+3. On the resulting display, click "Set default view"

     ![screenshot](images/dhoxss-annalist-EMLO_in_CRM_notes.png)